ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :::{important}

 Note that Pass 3 did NOT impose any requirement like Pass 1 and Pass 2 to narrow down candidates.
-The result of Pass 3 that all candidates which made through Pass 1 and Pass 2 are isomorphic is a consequence of the existing requirements.
+The result of Pass 3 that all the candidates which made through Pass 1 and Pass 2 are isomorphic is a consequence of the existing requirements.

 :::